leo-editor/leo-editor/leo/doc/demo.md

-# The demo.py plugin
+# Leo's demo.py plugin

 ## Overview

 This plugin runs dynamic demos from Leo files.

-The **script tree** controls the demo.
+A **script tree**, a tree of **demo scripts** controls the demo.
 Pressing the space bar executes the next script in the tree.
-Demo scripts alter the outline, freeing the presenter from the burden of having to type correctly or remember the sequence of desired actions.
+Demo scripts typiclly alter the outline, freeing the presenter from having to type correctly or remember sequences of desired actions.

-To run a demo, you create a **top-level script** that creates an instance of the Demo class, or a subclass of the Demo class.
-The top-level script calls Demo.start(p), where p is the root of the script tree.
+To run a demo, you create a **top-level script** that creates an instance of the Demo class.
+Top-level scripts are free to subclass the Demo class.
+The top-level script calls my_demo.start(p), where p is the root of the script tree.

 Demo scripts have access to the 'demo' variable, which is bound to the Demo instance.
-This allows demo scripts to use any of the many **helper methods** in the Demo class.
-Here is a sample of what helper methods can do:
+This allows demo scripts to use any **helper method** in the Demo class.
+These methods can:

 - Animate typing in headlines, body text, the minibuffer, or anywhere else.
 - Overlay a scaled image on the screen.